treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

 ## Copy map files
 The generated maps are stored in a folder per country or processed X/Y coordinates in this folder in your user account: `wahooMapsCreatorData`.

-Copy the the whole content of the country- or X/Y folder or just the content of the containing X-folders (if the X-folder exists already) to `/ELEMNT-BOLT/maps/tiles/8` with a tool of your [choice](#tools-to-copy-maps-onto-your-wahoo).
+Copy the whole content of the country- or X/Y folder or just the content of the containing X-folders (if the X-folder exists already) to `/ELEMNT-BOLT/maps/tiles/8` with a tool of your [choice](#tools-to-copy-maps-onto-your-wahoo).

 After copying, it should look like that: